panzerdp/dmitripavlutin.com/content/posts/058-classes-guide/index.md

 In a class method, as well as in the constructor, `this` value equals to the class instance.
 Use `this` to access instance data.

-`user.getName()` is a method invocation: it executes the method and returns the computed value, if any.
+`user.getName()` is a method invocation: it executes the method and returns the computed value if any.

 Methods can have parameters.
 As well, inside methods you can call other methods of the same instance: